thecoolmudumba/smudumba2019/README.md

 - 👋 Hi, I’m Sai Mudumba (@smudumba2019).
 I also go by Madhav!
-- 👀 I’m interested in Aerospace Engineering and Mechanical Engineering, with a passion for Space Exploration, designing Airplanes, and Electric Autonomous Technologies
+- 👀 I’m interested in exploring novel problems in Aerospace Engineering, with a passion for Space Exploration and Airplane design
-- 🌱 I’m currently pursuing two Master of Science degrees: Aerospace Engineering & Electrical and Computer Engineering
+- 🌱 I graduated from Purdue University with BS in Aerospace Engineering; two MS degrees in Aerospace Engineering & Electrical and Computer Engineering

+The purpose of this GitHub repository is to showcase my side-projects, and my efforts in either failing or succeeding.

 <!---
 smudumba2019/smudumba2019 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.